TL;DR

 | Recovery | On a general ward. | Private, en-suite room. |

-PMI directly tackles the 'treatment' and 'diagnosis' part of the Health and Wellness Gap, ensuring you get the best possible care as quickly as possible, minimising the time you spend in pain and out of work.
+PMI directly tackles the 'treatment' and 'diagnosis' part of the Health and Wellness Gap, ensuring you get the appropriate care as quickly as possible, minimising the time you spend in pain and out of work.

 While PMI pays the doctors, Critical Illness Cover pays you.
-It's a policy that pays out a tax-free lump sum if you are diagnosed with one of a list of specified serious conditions.
+It's a policy that may pay out a potentially tax-efficient lump sum if you are diagnosed with one of a list of specified serious conditions.

 CIC provides a vital cash injection at the point of crisis, giving you the freedom and flexibility to make the best choices for your health and your family's future.